JoshuaWierenga/cosmopolitan/README.md

     in which case you can delete the bad file with `del` or in worse situations, delete its directory with `rd /s`.
   - `make.com` might get stuck after all processes have finished.
 In this case, open Task Manager and kill the make process.
 - `failed to move output file` errors often happen when running make with a high job count.
 Either try again or restart with `-j1`.
-- These warnings are safe to ignore:
-  - `Makefile:91: please run ape/apeinstall.sh if you intend to use landlock make`
-  - `make.com: sleep: command not found on $PATH: ENOENT`
 - It is recommended to disable windows defender as it has false positives for almost anything produced by cosmo's build system.
 ## Other notes
 - Remember that you should use backslashes when typing the path to a binary, and regular slashes when typing paths in arguments.